pingcap/docs-cn/dev/reference/tools/data-migration/manage-tasks.md

 }
 ```

-### Restart the data synchronization task
+### Restart the data replication task

-You can use the task management command to restart the data synchronization task.
+You can use the task management command to restart the data replication task.

 ```bash
 » help resume-task